mitja999/Message/README.md

-# Send Email, SMS or Telegram messages, using .net core 2.1 and 7.2
+# Send Email, SMS or Telegram messages, using .net core 2.1 and Angular 7.2

 # Build instruction:
 -For MessageAPI use Visual studio or commands defined on https://docs.microsoft.com/en-us/dotnet/core/build/